Lacuna Coil are a Gothic metal

 - Album Title Drop: Shallow Life.

 - Auto-Tune: The bonus track "Dark Adrenaline" employs this as an effect, as does "Cybersleep" from Broken Crown Halo.

 - Bilingual Bonus: "Senzafine" (from HALFlife and later Unleashed Memories) is sung in the band's native Italian.
-The title track to Comalies and "Without Fear" from Karmacode and "Die and Rise" from Broken Crown Halo use both English and Italian.
+The title track to Comalies, "Without Fear" from Karmacode and "Die and Rise" from Broken Crown Halo use both English and Italian.
 Finally, "My Spirit" from Dark Adrenaline incorporates a short speech in Italian during the interlude.
 Translated into English, it means about the same thing as the first verse and chorus.

 - It should be noted that while "Senzafine" roughly translates to "Never-Ending", "Comalies" is a subversion - the band just wanted to use the word "coma" but needed an extra word to place at the end.

 - Black Blood: Used in "End of Time", with black blood dripping from Cristina's and Andrea's noses, hands and ears.

 - Black Sheep Hit: "I Like It" from Shallow Life, in particular, even for many fans that didn't mind most of the album.
 Out of all the singles they've released, it's the only one that has never been performed live.